 When to go to Crystal River

-If you're wondering when the best time to visit Crystal River is… I personally think it's between November and March, when you'll find cooler temperatures (great for outdoor activities) and have a better chance of seeing manatees.
+When is the best time to visit Crystal River?
+I personally think it's between November and March, when you'll find cooler temperatures (great for outdoor activities) and have a better chance of seeing manatees.

 More essential info